Syddhantt/Doctor_Appointment_System/README.md

 # Doctor_Appointment_System

-# Technologies : Java8, Spring-Boot, JPA.
+# Technologies : Java8, Spring-Boot, JPA

 # Built web back-end API's for Doctor Appointment system that supports the following :
 * Get a list of all doctors